jfmercer/.dotvim/README.md

     ln -s ~/.vim/vimrc ~/.vimrc

-Switch to the `~/.vim` directory, and fetch submodules:

-    cd ~/.vim
-    git submodule init
-    git submodule update
+In any vim buffer, run `:BundleInstall`.
+Then restart vim.

 ## A Note Regarding Plugin Installation

-As you can already see, I manage my vim plugins as git submodules with [Vundle](https://github.com/gmarik/vundle).
+I manage my vim plugins as git submodules with [Vundle](https://github.com/gmarik/vundle).

 # vimrc
 I've tried to keep my vimrc organized by topic and as clean as possible.
 Suggestions are welcome.